 Figure 2.
 Distributions of strong-velocity pulses without the static-offset effect for: (a) the 2016 Meinong earthquake, (b) the 2018 Hualien earthquake, (c) the 2016 Kumamoto foreshock, (d) the 2016 Kumamoto mainshock, and (e) the 2010 Darfield earthquake.
 Circles represent the strong-velocity pulses identify in the events.
-The size of circles represent the amplitude of strongvelocity pulses.
-The color in circles represent the pules period, T{ρ} .
+The size of circles represent the amplitude of strong-velocity pulses.
+The color in circles represent the pules period, T_p .
 Arrows on the circles represent the orientation of the strongest pulses.
 The inset figure for each panel represents the slip distributions from the waveform inversion.
 The color in insets represent the slip distribution.
-The slip distributions of panels (a,b) are with respect to the inversion results of Lee et al. (2016; 2019), panel (c) is with respect to the inversion results of Kobayashi et al. (2017), panel (d) is with respect to the inversion results of Asano and Iwata (2016), and panel (e) is with respect to the inversion results of Hayes (NEIC, Darfield 2010).
-Arrows on the asperity represent the rupture direction within the asperity.
-Squares represent the station without pulses.
-The stations names with frame of which represent the pulses that are impacted upon the static offset.
-The color version of this figure is available only in the electronic edition.
+The slip distributions of panels

-4 • Bulletin of the Seismological Society of America
+364 • Bulletin of the Seismological Society of America